terraform-viettelidc/terraform-provider-vcloud/website/docs/d/task.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_task"
-sidebar_current: "docs-vcd-data-source-task"
+sidebar_current: "docs-vcloud-data-source-task"
 description: |-
  Provides a Viettel IDC Cloud Organization Task data source.
 This can be used to read existing tasks.
 ---

-# vcd\_task
+# vcloud\_task

 Provides a data source for available tasks.